QSMxT/qsmxt.github.io/pages/2_using-qsmxt/3_qsm-reconstruction.md

 # QSM Reconstruction

-To run the QSM pipeline, data must first conform to the BIDS specification.
+To run the QSM pipeline, data must first conform to the BIDS specification (see [data preparation](/using-qsmxt/data-preparation)).

 Use the following command to initiate the QSM pipeline:

 ```bash
 python3 /opt/QSMxT/run_2_qsm.py YOUR_BIDS_DIR qsm